mediaexplorer74/AstoriaUWP/README.md

 <a href="https://github.com/mariokmk/dex.net">dex.net</a>

-## Contribute!
+# Contribute!
 There's still a TON of things missing from this proof-of-concept (MVP) and areas of improvement

 With best wishes,

   [m][e] 2021

-AstoriaUWP is RnD project only.
+NFC is RnD project only.
 AS-IS.
 No support.
 Distributed under the MIT License.